 Principally, Fisher Funds believes that corporate governance and the exercising of voting rights are an important aspect of any investment making decision.
-Fisher Funds will vote in accordance with the investment mandate, Stewardship Policy, Responsible Investment Policy, and areas of thematic engagement as determined by the ESG Committee and our engagement partner.
-Generally, Fisher Funds, will vote in favour of resolutions that we believe will improve shareholder value.
+Fisher Funds will vote in accordance with the investment mandate, Stewardship Principles, Responsible Investment Policy, and areas of thematic engagement as determined by the ESG Committee and its engagement partner.
+Generally, Fisher Funds, will vote in favour of resolutions that it believes will improve shareholder value.

-Where Fisher Funds vote against resolutions endorsed by a company's board of directors, we will, when possible, communicate the rationale for our voting to the company ahead of the relevant meeting.
+Where Fisher Funds votes against resolutions endorsed by a company's board of directors, it will, when possible, communicate the rationale for voting to the company ahead of the relevant meeting.

 Resolutions put to shareholders will be voted upon in a manner that is deemed most likely to protect and enhance the long-term value of a security as an asset in a portfolio.
-If a resolution is contentious, Fisher Funds will be guided by what is in the best interests of our clients.
+If a resolution is contentious, Fisher Funds will be guided by what is in the best interests of its clients.

-For some international markets, there may be instances where Fisher Funds refrain from voting as the expected costs of voting exceeds the expected benefits of voting.
-In our decision Fisher Funds will consider, among other things, if our vote will make a material difference in the voting outcomes, what percentage of free float shares we own and whether the issues presented in the resolutions are contentious.
+For some international markets, there may be instances where Fisher Funds refrains from voting as the expected costs of voting exceeds the expected benefits of voting.
+In its decision Fisher Funds will consider, among other things, if its vote will make a material difference in the voting outcomes, what percentage of free float shares it owns and whether the issues presented in the resolutions are contentious.